-The project is well advanced with mining license and environmental approvals already in place and is currently progressing through accelerated study phases, building on work previously completed.
+The project is well advanced with mining license and environmental approvals already in place and is currently progressing through to development.

 The Ranobe deposit contains a high grade Mineral Resource of 1,293Mt at 5.1% heavy mineral (HM), with 794Mt at 5.8% HM in the Measured and Indicated categories, sufficient to support a 33 year mine life.

 The deposit benefits from low slimes, free running sands and no overburden, which should enable a simple mining and tailings methodology.
 Mining will use conventional dozer trap mining units, similar to that used originally at Kwale Operations.